mshroyer/coursepointer/README.md

 remaining (and on some devices, estimated time) to reach them.

-This provides a way to author courses in third-party applications that don't export to course points, while stil using Up Ahead functionality as though the course had been created in Garmin Connect.
+This provides a way to author courses in third-party applications that don't export to course points, while still using Up Ahead functionality as though the course had been created in Garmin Connect.

 ## Usage example